isrkan/AI-Agent-Practice/Behavior-layer/Prompt-engineering/README.md

 #### Step 8: Create a prompt registry
-With a working prompts, create a centralized place for all our prompts:
+With working prompts, create a centralized place for all our prompts:

 ```python
 # prompts/prompt_registry.py